 To date, the @YourSide Colleague® Cancer Care course is providing professional development to more than 280 First Nations communities and organizations and almost 1,000 health-care providers in Canada.
 With expansion to all provinces, it is expected to reach more than 600 First Nations communities and organizations and between 3,000 and 5,000 providers.
 The course is designed to enhance the quality of care at a local level and reduce the sense of isolation health-care providers may experience in rural, remote and isolated communities.

-“We welcome the expansion of this important initiative providing cancer care knowledge to health-care providers in First Nation communities across all regions,” says National chief Shawn A-in-chut Atleo of the Assembly of First Nations which is hosting a national health forum in Ottawa this week.
-“This emphasis on providing a culturally-appropriate curriculum will help to better ensure health care providers in First Nation communities have the resources they need to provide care to our citizens.”
+“We welcome the expansion of this important initiative providing cancer care knowledge to health-care providers in First Nations communities across all regions,” says National chief Shawn A-in-chut Atleo of the Assembly of First Nations which is hosting a national health forum in Ottawa this week.
+“This emphasis on providing a culturally-appropriate curriculum will help to better ensure health-care providers in First Nations communities have the resources they need to provide care to our citizens.”